German Articles Made Simple: What They Are and How to Learn Them

 Gender

-German articles also indicate the gender of the noun they’re referring to (which is almost entirely unrelated to human gender!).
-You can think of grammatical gender as being like word categories.
+German articles also indicate the gender of the noun they’re referring to.

 German has three grammatical genders: masculine, feminine and neuter.
 The rules for determining which nouns are in each category are very complex.
 Many of them simply have to be memorized.